mchibane/git-formation/EXERCICE.md

 ## Bonus exercise

-Learn a cool hack by dong this:
+Learn a cool hack by doing this:

 - run `git commit --allow-empty --fixup HEAD`
 - run `git log`, notice how the commit you just created has `!fixup` as a prefix at the start of its message